valerieniloinsigh31/footnote-app/README.md

 Opening from Github as opposed to pinned workspace...had to recreate env.py file a number of times.
 Had to reinstall various dependencies...allauth, summernote etc.

+-Used 'Hello Django' blog code as boilerplate code, had to get rid of author as author id not recognised.

+Django, large useful error messages
+Browser open as I coded, refreshed and received feedback into different types of errors and reasons for them

 <b>Lighthouse testing outcomes</b>